Step 3: Vulnerability Assessment

 Information on the nature of the fishery, including the geographic overlap of the fishery and fish stocks, current management practices, value of the fishery and impacts on habitat is needed to estimate the susceptibility of the stock to overfishing.
 Susceptibility scores are also ranked from 1-3.
 Again, much of this information can be qualitative and gleaned from interviews with fishermen and managers.

 Final vulnerability scores from the PSA – based on both productivity and susceptibility – can be grouped into low, moderate, and high categories to facilitate integration with other analyses.
 Scores under 1.8 are associated with low vulnerability stocks, scores from 1.8-2.0 are associated with moderate vulnerability, and scores above 2 are associated with highly vulnerable stocks.
+Stocks can also be plotted on a PSA graph, as in Figure 1 below.

 - Life history information including length at maturity, growth rate, maximum length, and aggregation behavior